 Foreclosure continues to plague homeowners all over the country and the 13 counties we serve have not been immune.

-The Foreclosure Prevention Program assists homeowners in working with their lender for workout options due to delinquent payments.
+The Foreclosure Intervention Program assists homeowners in working with their lender for workout options due to delinquent payments.
 A trained counselor assists the homeowner in gathering all pertinent information required by the lender for most workout options.
 Workout options include loan modification, repayment plan, special forbearance, short sale, and deed-in-lieu.
 While the process of achieving a solution can take quite some time, our foreclosure counselors have been very successful in helping homeowners keep the dream of home-ownership alive.

-The mission of the Supportive Services for Veteran families (SSVF) Program is to provide supportive services and limited financial assistance to very low income veteran families.
+The mission of the Supportive Services for Veteran families (SSVF) Program is to provide supportive services and limited financial assistance to very low-income veteran families.

 - Clients must be in jeopardy of losing their housing or currently homeless to receive this assistance or in need of assistance in applying for Va benefits and services or mainstream benefits.